 Ehrman, How Jesus became God: The Exaltation of a Jewish Preacher from Galilee.
 (New York: HarperOne, 2014)

 A few early manuscripts of Luke, instead of “You are my beloved Son; with you I am well pleased” the best attested reading, have “You are my Son, this day I have begotten you,” (cf. Ps 2:7).
-Some early heretics, the Adoptionists, used this passaget to say that Jesus was not God’s son, but purely human, and “adopted” by God for his messianic task.
+Some early heretics, the Adoptionists, used one or another form of this passage to say that Jesus was not God’s son, but purely human, and “adopted” by God for his messianic task, just as David, though human was God’s son.
 But this is a pretty far cry from saying that Jesus became God when the Holy Spirit descended on him at his baptism.
-It should also be pointed out that the phrase does not necessarily mean what the Adoptionists thought it did.
+It should also be pointed out that “this day I have begotten you” does not necessarily mean what the Adoptionists thought it did.
 The author of Hebrews cited the same verse from Psalm 2 in a way that is perfectly consonant with his very high Christology, since he uses it in reference to the pre-existent Son through whom God created the universe (Heb.
 1:2).

 For this point, see Simon J. Gathercole, “What did the First Christians Think about Jesus?” in Michael F. Bird, et al., How God Became Jesus: The Real Origin of Belief in Jesus’ Divine Nature.
 A Response to Bart Ehrman (Grand Rapids, MI: Zondervan, 2014), pp. 96-97.
 This book as a whole is an excellent response to Ehrman.